Fifty-first week of 2018 edition!

 There’re a lot of good posts in the anime blogsphere.
 I hope this article helps you find some of them!

 For me, the Fall 2018 season has surprised me at the emotional depth of some of its comedies.
 One of those is That Time I Got Reincarnated as a Slime.
-It's given us some great characters and moments, and I don't think any of the characters affected me as much as Shizue.
-I don't want to say much about her, because I don't want to steal any of the thunder from this post from 100 Word Anime, so I'll just say this: as a writer, I took notes on how this series presented Shizue, because I want to write characters that well.
+It’s given us some great characters and moments, but I don’t think any of them affected me as much as Shizue.
+I don’t want to say much about her, because this post from 100 Word Anime does such a good job of saying why she’s such a great character, so I’ll just say this: as a writer, I took notes on how this series presented her, because I want to write characters that well.

-The older I get, the more I think that the hallmark of a good series -- or a good novel, movie, television show, or any kind of long-form fiction -- is that the show's easy to consume, but each time I revisit it, I find a new angle, or thought, or theme.
+The older I get, the more I think that the hallmark of a good series — or a good novel, movie, television show, or any kind of long-form fiction — is that the show’s easy to consume, but it seems to expand in ever widening circles as it permeates my imagination.
 Planet With is one of those series.
-No matter how many times I watch it, no matter how many articles I read about it, I'm constantly presented with new and interesting perspectives or insights.
+No matter how many times I watch it, no matter how many articles I read about it, I’m constantly presented with new and interesting perspectives or insights.
 This week, I was fortunate enough to read Atelier Emily (for me, in full bloom) reflect on the motif of forgiveness in Planet With.
-It's a beautifully personal article that I think you'll really like.
+It’s a beautifully personal article that I think you’ll really like.

-Are you watching Sword Art Online: Alicization?
-I am, and if you've read my blog for very long, this shouldn't be a shock you you.
-I've liked most of the franchise (despite how it treated Asuna during the second cour of the first season).
-What I didn't like was a certain scene in episode 10, which is the topic of this post from Lethargic Ramblings.
+Did you watching Sword Art Online: Alicization?
+I am, and if you’ve read my blog for very long, this shouldn’t be a shock you you.
+I’ve liked most of the franchise (despite how it treated Asuna during the second cour of the first season).
+What I didn’t like was a certain scene in episode 10, which is the topic of this post from Lethargic Ramblings.
 It was a rape scene, and it triggered no small amount of controversy in the anime community.
-Now, if you've read my review of Goblin Slayer's first episode, you might be thinking, "Wait a second, Mr. Crow (if you're polite, that is!).
-You say you don't like the scene in SAO, yet you defended it in GS?"
-That's fair!
+Now, if you’ve read my review of Goblin Slayer’s first episode, you might be thinking, “Wait a second, Mr. Crow (if you’re polite, that is!).
+You say you don’t like the scene in SAO, yet you defended it in GS?”
+That’s fair!
 And I have to admit I kinda set you up.
-I didn't like the scene in SAO Alicization episode 10, but that's because -- you're not supposed to like it!
-At least not in the general sense.
-The scene has a different purpose.
-And this article from Lethargic Ramblings does a great job of explaining what that "different purpose" was!
+I didn’t like the scene in SAO Alicization episode 10, but that’s because — you’re not supposed to like it!
+It a different purpose.
+And this article from Lethargic Ramblings does a great job of explaining what that “different purpose” was!